 The Child Support Standards Act

 The Child Support Standards Act was developed to ensure that child support awards in New York State were fair and consistent.
 The goal is to give children the same standard of living they would have if their parents were together.
-For more information on the law call 311 or the New York State Child Support Helpline at 888-208-4485.
+For more information on the law call the New York State Child Support Helpline at 888-208-4485.

 |Number of Children||%|